-The Umbrella Plant (Schefflera or Heptapleurum) is another houseplant which goes by many names including the Dwarf Umbrella Tree, Parasol Plant and Octopus Tree.
-It's not to be confused with Cyperus which is another type of Umbrella Plant altogether.
+The Umbrella Plant (Schefflera or Heptapleurum) is another houseplant that goes by many names including the Dwarf Umbrella Tree, Parasol Plant and Octopus Tree.
+Don't get it confused it with Cyperus which is another type of Umbrella Plant altogether.

 The plant also offers very low resistance to pests, with Red Spider Mite and Scale Insects being a common issue.
 All problems can be overcome, so if you'd like an Umbrella Plant as a house guest get out there and get one.

 There are several different varieties and growth habits to pick from.
 Firstly you need to decide if you want an all green variety or an Umbrella Plant with variegated leaves.
 The photo above shows you two of the most common types.

 The green ones, although perhaps less attractive are much better suited to coping with less light and lower temperatures, whereas the variegation varieties are less tolerant of such conditions and have a shorter height.
 You do need to think about the ultimate placement in your home first, but other than that pick your favorite.

 S. actinophylla tends to have more all green varieties and even when there is variegation it's slight and subtle.
 Whereas S. arboricola is the name you want to be searching for if you want variegation.
 This species tends to be more common these days so you will probably come across the variegated types much more frequently in shops.

 There are several varieties which are particular highlights and worth looking for, which includes "Gold Capella", "Green Gold" and "Compacta".

 The care is almost always the same no matter what variety you've gone for or if you picked all green or variegated.
 With that in mind, all the care instructions you need to know are just below.

 Choose a position that offers good light without direct sunlight if you want the best results, in time this will result in a neat bushy plant that will grow reasonably straight up and become tall and "tree" like.